 To execute a paradiddle diddle follow the sticking in the image below:

-As with any exercise, I recommend starting out extremely slow.
-The speed will certainly come with this one in time, especially since it is designed to revert back to the starting hand position as you flow with it.
 Once you get comfortable playing the paradiddle diddle at a solid speed of around 60bpm, you can then start to inch up the metronome.
 Work on this until your hands begin to play almost on their own.
 If you remember, I mentioned the paradiddle diddle is also called the 6-stroke roll.
 If you search around drum books or the internet you may find various different stickings of how to play a 6-stroke roll.

 In my opinion there is only one functional sticking to play the paradiddle diddle/6-stroke roll, and that is the one I’ve illustrated above.
 Theoretically any 6-note combination could essentially be labeled the paradiddle diddle or 6-stroke roll, but only the above allows for maximum speed.